-- Even after having a Covid-19 vaccination, please continue to follow all the guidance to control the virus and save lives – that means staying at home as much as possible and following the ‘hands, face, space’ guidance when you are out.
+- Even after having a Covid-19 vaccination, please continue to follow the ‘hands, face, space’ guidance when you are out.

 - For people who have the NHS app, their vaccine status will show when they have been vaccinated.
 If people cannot access online services, and they are due to travel abroad in the near future, they can call 119 (COVID-19 vaccination service status) to request a letter that will provide evidence of their vaccination status.
 People are being urged NOT to call their GP as they will be unable to help.

 We have outlined answers to some frequently asked questions below:

 COVID-19 is caused by a new coronavirus, known as SARS-CoV-2.
 It was first identified in late 2019.
 It is very infectious and can lead to severe respiratory disease.

 Many people who are infected may not have any symptoms or only have mild symptoms.
 These commonly start with cough, fever, headache and loss of taste or smell.

 Some people will feel very tired, have aching muscles, diarrhoea and vomiting, fever and confusion.
 A small number of people then go on to have severe disease which may require hospitalisation or admission to intensive care.